x

 Room from student agency

-Aside from a slightly higher price and the requirement to be a student, this option is very similar to the aforementioned, you can easily find Student Letting Agencies listings in Google.
+Aside from a slightly higher price and the requirement to be a student, this option is very similar to the aforementioned, you can easily find Student Letting Agencies listings on Google.

 Shared apartment: